-Receivables from buyers and prepayments with a nominal value of EUR 73 thousand as of 31 December 2018 (EUR 73 thousand as of 31 December 2017) were impaired by 100%.
+Receivables from buyers and prepayments with a nominal value of EUR 86 thousand on 31 December 2019 (EUR 73 thousand on 31 December 2018) were impaired by 100%.

-Change in the impairment of receivables in 2018 and 2017 is included under the impairment and other provisions expenses item.
+Change in the impairment of receivables in 2019 and 2018 is included under the impairment and other provisions expenses item.

-The aging analysis of receivables from buyers and prepayments of the Company for 31 December 2018 and 2017 is provided in the Liquidity Risk section of the Financial Risk Management note.
+The ageing analysis of receivables from buyers and prepayments of the Company for 31 December 2019 and 2018 is provided in the credit risk section of the Financial Risk Management note.